SCRT-HQ/VaporShell/docs/glossary/New-VSAppSyncApiKey.md

----
-layout: glossary
-title: New-VSAppSyncApiKey
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSAppSyncApiKey

 ## SYNOPSIS
-Adds an AWS::AppSync::ApiKey resource to the template
+Adds an AWS::AppSync::ApiKey resource to the template.
+The AWS::AppSync::ApiKey resource creates a unique key that you can distribute to clients who are executing GraphQL operations with AWS AppSync that require an API key.

 ## SYNTAX